CKozlowski01/MSc-MachineLearning/Task 1/README.txt

 An example output of this program is provided in example_output.log.txt

 Feel free to use, and modify, this program as part of your CMP9137 assignment.

-If you have any questions, get in touch with the delivery team at: hcuayahuitl@lincoln.ac.uk lzhang@lincoln.ac.uk jugao@lincoln.ac.uk